How to request your personal data under GDPR in the UK?

 How Long Should It Take?

-Organisations have one month from receiving your request to respond.
-In complex cases, they may extend this by up to two additional months, but they must tell you why and when you’ll receive a response.
+Organisations have one calendar month from receiving your request to respond.
+In complex cases, they may extend this by up to two additional months, but they must tell you why within the first month and when you’ll receive a response.

-Important: Most organisations cannot charge you a fee for a basic SAR, though they may charge reasonable costs for additional copies or if your request is clearly excessive.
+Important: Most organisations cannot charge you a fee for a basic SAR, though they may charge reasonable costs for additional copies or if your request is clearly excessive or repetitive.

 Requesting Data on Behalf of Someone Else